chryswoods/siremol.org/tutorials/somd/Binding_free_energy/Production.md

 cd ~/Tutorial_free_energy/production/sire/benzol~o-xylene/run001/free/output
 user@computer:~/Tutorial_free_energy/production/sire/benzol~o-xylene/run001/free/output$ ../serial.sh
 ```
-will take around 4.4 h, and doing the same thing for the ligand and protein complex will take much longer.
-This however is a perfectly valid way of running the simulations.
+will take around 4.4 h, and doing the same thing for the ligand and protein complex will take around 1.9 h for each simulation and a total of 34.4 GPU/CPU hours.
+Just be prepared to wait almost two days before you can analyse the data.
+This, however, is a perfectly valid way of running the simulations.
 If a different platform to CUDA is used, it will take even longer to run.
 You can manually run the following four serial simulation to get all the results needed for the analysis:

 ```bash
 user@computer:~/Tutorial_free_energy/production/sire/benzol~o-xylene/run001/free/output$ ../serial.sh